 ]

-Note that updated dimensions should be sent to Cube on a relatively frequent basis to ensure Cube's understanding of the structure of your data is as up to date as possible.
-Any new dimensions added to the data tables will need to be mapped to a corresponding Cube dimensions to support data imports in the next step.
+Note that updated dimensions should be sent to Cube relatively frequently to ensure Cube's understanding of your data's structure is as up-to-date as possible.
+Any new dimensions added to the data tables will need to be mapped to the corresponding Cube dimensions to support data imports in the next step.

 Importing Source Data

-- Run a data import - Now that the raw transactional data has been ingested in to Cube, an import must be ran to convert it in to core, cube data using the relevant dimensions mappings.
+Run a data import - Now that the raw transactional data has been ingested into Cube, an import must be run to convert it into core Cube data using the relevant dimension mappings.

-- Generally these are initiated through the Cube web portal by a user.
+- Generally, these are initiated through the Cube Workspace by a user.

 - For connections specifically, this can also be done via the API via this endpoint.